maya.rubio@gmail.com

 ABOUT ME

-Maya Rubio produces art shows, events, and other multidisciplinary projects.
-She loves teaching, b/vlogging, and writing about art.
+Maya Rubio organizes art shows, leads workshops, and produces other multidisciplinary projects.
+She also loves teaching, b/vlogging, and writing about art.

 WHAT’S THE SECRET?